sopmacF/csidhfi/attack/README.md

-# Practial Evaluation of our Attacks
+# Practical Evaluation of our Attacks

 We provide the ChipWhisperer attack scripts that we used.
 If you have a [CW1173](https://wiki.newae.com/CW1173_ChipWhisperer-Lite) at hand you should be able to reproduce the results reported in the paper.